Management and shareholder interests must align if a company is to

 the creation of substantial shareholder value.

-The plan provides management with incentives for achieving targeted
+designed provided management with incentives for achieving targeted levels of

-levels of cash flow and returns on invested capital.
-To provide a longer-term
+cash flow and returns on invested capital.
+To provide a longer-term incentive,

-incentive, amounts earned are partially deferred and are subject to a vesting
+amounts earned were partially deferred and were subject to a vesting schedule.

-schedule.
-A substantial equity equivalent is provided through the creation of
+A substantial equity equivalent was provided through the creation of restricted

-restricted stock and stock option equivalents which will increase in value as
+stock and stock option equivalents which increased in value as earnings

-earnings increase and as debt is repaid.
-If the company remains private, earned
+increased and as debt was repaid.
+As the company remained private, earned

-incentives will be deferred until the managers' retirement from the company,
+incentives are deferred until the managers' retirement from the company,

 providing the company with a substantial cash flow benefit while providing its